Skip to contents

 Features

-• modular design: We’re basically creating remote sensing pipelines using nested VRTs.
-This allows for the easy addition of new pixel functions and masking functions. but could easily be adapted for deriving spectral indices or calculating complex time series functions.
+• Modular design: Creates remote sensing pipelines using nested VRTs, allowing easy addition of new pixel and masking functions.
+Can be adapted for deriving spectral indices or calculating complex time series functions.
+All powered by {gdalraster}.

 Installation